aerobless/SmartHome/docs/hardware/index.md

 ### ZigBee

 #### Dresden Elektronik ConBee Stick
-I use a Dresden Elektronik ConBee stick as ZigBee gateway for most of my ZigBee devices.
-I'd like to use it exclusively, however I've been having some trouble with the new Bluetooth-enabled Philips Hue bulbs.
-So those few new gen Philips Hue bulbs are connected to a normal Hue Hub.
+I use a Dresden Elektronik ConBee stick as ZigBee gateway for all of my ZigBee devices.
 The ConBee stick is plugged directly into the Intel Nuc running Home Assistant.
+In Home Assistant I'm using the deCONZ addon for adding and configuring ZigBee devices.

 ![ConBee](conbee.jpg){: style="height:50px"}

-#### Philips Hue Hub v2
-I use this hub only to connect to newer Philips Hue bulbs that don't yet work with the ConBee ZigBee stick.
-I'd prefer to not use this hub because it is only connected to Home Assistant via Polling, this makes it slower then the ZigBee stick.
-It also doesn't support the Xiaomi ZigBee sensors and those sensors benefit from having powered devices nearby.
-So I try to have all ZigBee devices in the mesh connected to the Dresden Elektronik ConBee Stick.

 ### WiFi & Ethernet